 We need commitment and patience to make a great wine like Amarone.
 Our patience has always been matched by our passion for our region, and especially Valpolicella.
 Our commitment is synonymous with readiness to act and take care as well as attention to details and aptitudes.

 These values have become a style, the Tedeschis’ style, which is true to the territory and local varieties.
 This style can best express the potential of every single harvest so that even weather conditions become an integral part of our wine.

 This style was born in the early Sixties when Lorenzo Tedeschi showed remarkable insight and vinified the grapes from the Monte Olmi vineyard separately, thus creating one of the very first single-vineyard wine of Valpolicella, a wine that has become the flagship of our estate.

 Continuous research aims to bring the company to be completely sustainable in agronomic management and in the wine production chain and is a clear sign of how the Tedeschi family is strongly tied to tradition and, at the same time, projected towards the future.
 Today the company is certified according to Biodiversity Friend and Equalitas standards.

 “We are convinced that each of our wines has to be born out of our territory and history.
 The distinctive character of our wines is the result of 400 years of intense passion and research in our vineyards in Valpolicella”.

 Lorenzo e Bruna Tedeschi

 The wine cellar

-The new state-of-the-art drying loft is located close to the wine cellar.
-The drying loft too is equipped with a computer system to control temperature and humidity.
+The facilities to dry grapes (“fruttaio”) is located in the Lucchine vineyard, close to the wine cellar.
+The drying loft, considered a state-of-the-art in Valpolicella, is equipped with a computer system to control temperature and humidity.
 The building has a capacity up to 450,000 kg of grapes.